-The Government’s and the Principal Family Court Judge’s advice, is that if you have a shared bubble arrangement between two households (at most) that live no more than one-hour drive apart, the contact can continue.
+The Government’s and the Principal Family Court Judge’s advice during the 2020 Lockdowns was that if you have a shared bubble arrangement between two households (at most) that live no more than one-hour drive apart, the contact could continue.

 You need to be satisfied that the non-custodial parent or guardian will maintain their self-isolation bubble and share it only with you, and that they will not expose you and your family to risk.